Mrcuve0/LightHouse-Theme-Switcher/README.md

 - [ ] Switch theme according to Sunrise and Sunset at current location (**geoclue2**?)
 - [ ] LightHouse deamon (**systemd service**?)
 - [ ] Better Plasma integration (**Plasmoid**?)

+> The above list will probably remain as it is, as I want to keep this script KISS (Keep It Simple/Stupid) waiting for an official solution coming from KDE devs.

 Let me know what you think, feel free to [DM me on Twitter](https://twitter.com/mrcuve0) or open an issue specifying your future request.